 Where and How

 There is no prerequisite for joining the Practice Circle, other than your intention to share your practice with whoever shows up.
 This is not an easy thing, and will require a certain amount of courage on your part.
-We envision a very interactive experience that will invite you to fully engage with your own experience in the moment, and with the experience of everyone else in the community.
+Practice Circle is a very interactive experience that will invite you to fully engage with your own experience in the moment, and with the experience of everyone else in the community.
 The success of this experiment will depend on how willing each of us is to make that commitment.

-Our focus will be on living the Four Noble Truths.
+Our focus is on living the Four Noble Truths.
 We won’t spend much time discussing Buddhist doctrine, or chewing over karma and rebirth.
 We have lots of chances to do those things on the Secular Buddhist Facebook page and on the SBA website.
 In the Circle, we will try to fully know dukkha, to release craving and grasping, and by doing so experience the freedom to respond to our lives in a new way.
 Our formal practice together will always be intended to help us develop skills to transform the whole of our lives, for our own benefit and for the benefit of all beings.

 What to Expect

-We’ll begin each session with a period of lightly guided mindful meditation; so whatever you need for sitting or your preferred posture, please have it ready to go when you join in.
+We begin each session with a period of lightly guided mindful meditation; so whatever you need for sitting or your preferred posture, please have it ready to go when you join in.
 After sitting for 15 minutes or so, the invitation will be to share an exercise.
 This might be a guided meditation of some kind, or a chance to observe some aspect of our experience in the moment.
 After the exercise, we’ll have a chance to discuss what arose for us; there might be a writing exercise to help us focus our conversation.
 We’ll sit again for a few minutes of quiet reflection, and end our time together about an hour after we began.

 Rather than being a Teacher or a Leader, I prefer to think of myself as a custodian.
 My job is to keep this space open and to have something for us all to work on when we get together.
 Other than that, we share the same assignment: to be mindfully present for one another, and to respond to one another with kindness.